cf73/agpur/content/collections/pages/speaker-cables.md

     content:
       -
         type: text
-        text: 'If you are considering a no-cost 27 day (2.5M stock length only) demo audition, the optimal choice for a majority of systems is the AgPur 13AWG.'
+        text: 'If you are considering a no-cost 27 day (2.5M stock length only) demo audition, the optimal choice for a majority of systems is to start with the AgPur 13AWG.'
   -
     type: paragraph
     content: